sero583/MCBedrockQuery/README.md

 # MCBedrockQuery
- Minecraft Bedrock Query written in Java
+ Minecraft: Bedrock Edition Query for servers written in Java